zitadel/passwap/README.md

 As the salt and hash are typically raw bytes, they also need to be converted to characters, for example using base64.

-All of the Passwap supplied algorithms use dollar sign (`$`) delimited encoding, aka [Modular Crypt Format](https://passlib.readthedocs.io/en/stable/modular_crypt_format.htm).
+All of the Passwap supplied algorithms use the dollar sign (`$`) delimited encoding, aka [Modular Crypt Format](https://passlib.readthedocs.io/en/stable/modular_crypt_format.htm).
 This results in a single string containing all of the above for later password verification.

 #### Argon2

-Argon2 uses standard raw base64 encoding (no padding) for salt and hash.
+Argon2 uses standard raw Base64 encoding (without padding) for salt and hash.
 The resulting Modular Crypt Format string looks as follows:

 ```